cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 I found [this list of CI tools](https://github.com/ligurio/awesome-ci) and narrowed down to open source ones.
 I've used Jenkins in the past at a previous job, and I wanted to try a different one to compare it against.
 I was going to deploy an load-balanced auto-scale GitLab runner cluster to run jobs on, but I decided it might be easier in the short-term to try and learn how GitHub actions worked.
 I've actually used GitLab runners before, so it was nice getting to try a new tool to compare both Jenkins and GitLab against.

 I originally wrote my pipelines as GitLab Workflows, but after I decided to switch to GitHub Actions, instead of porting the workflow from scratch without any knowledge of GitHub Actions, where I would have to potentially sift through docs trying to satisfy functionality with equivalent mechanisms for whole use cases implemented in the GitLab Workflows, I decided to test ChatGPT's capabilities, or if it could at least point me in the right direction.
 Lo and behold, it was able to convert the Workflow to an Action upfront.
 Very cool!
 It definitely made learning how to use Actions faster and easier.
 After studying the generated file, I used the docs to implement more feature requirements on top of it.
+So far, I haven't enjoyed working with GitHub Actions as much as I have GitLab Workflows and Jenkins; I don't think I would even prefer using Forgejo's open source github-like alternative actions runner.
+GitLab Workflows are simpler to use and implement in my opinion, and their UI for pipelines is excellent in it's simplicity without any learning curve.
+If I had to do it over, I would stick to using GitLab workflows, or better yet, get reaquainted with Jenkins or one of the other listed Free Open Source Software (FOSS) "Awesome CI" tools, compared to the GitLab's Freemium OSS model.

 ## Testing